ahampriyanshu/ahampriyanshu.github.io/src/blog/norm-has-a-blog/getting-started.md

   - blogging
 categories:
   - "Norm Has A Blog"
-pin: true
 ---

 **norm-has-a-blog** is a simple, static, and zero config blog built with SvelteKit.
-It's designed for developers who want to save and share the stuff they're discovering.(but can be used by anyone for anything)
+It's designed for developers who want to save and share the stuff they're discovering(but can be used by anyone for anything).

 ## Features